caseyberger/nonlinearsigmaCL/README.md

 with $\phi$ a 3-component unit vector.

-In lattice action form, we have (see B. Alles, M. Giordano, and A. Papa.
-Behavior near θ = π of the mass gap in the two-dimensional o(3) nonlinear sigma model.
+In lattice action form, we have (see [B. Alles, M. Giordano, and A. Papa Behavior near θ = π of the mass gap in the two-dimensional o(3) nonlinear sigma model.
 Phys.
-Rev. B, 90:184421, Nov 2014):
+Rev. B, 90:184421, Nov 2014](https://arxiv.org/abs/1409.1704)):

 $S_{L} = A_{L} - i \theta Q_{L}$